 • ECU snapping or subluxation

-Symptoms of ECU tendonitis
+Symptoms of ECU Tendonitis

 Repeated movement in competitive sports can irritate the ECU tendon and tendon sheath.
 The most common sports in ECU tendon pathology include golf, tennis and contact sports such as rugby.